Devolutions/doc/docs/en/rdm/mac/user-interface/content-area/vault-access/request-vault-access.md

 1. When you are done, click on ***Send Request***.
 1. A message will appear indicating that the request has been sent to the approver.
 Click ***OK*** to make it disappear.

 You now have to wait for the approver to respond to your request.
-If they approve your request, the vault will appear in the vault selector drop-down menu with the other vaults you already have access to.
+If they approve your request, the vault will appear in the vault selector drop-down menu with the other {{ en.VLT }}s you already have access to.